victorr-su/movies/client/src/components/MovieTrailers/README.md

 • You can also add new movie trailers.
 For instance, try adding a new movie trailer with this link and the movie name '12 angry men' https://www.youtube.com/embed/_13J_9B5jEk.

 • When you search for movie trailers for '12 angry men' again, you will see there is 2 trailers instead of 1.
 If you try and add a link for a movie that doesn't exist, it won't do anything.
+Also, if you try to add a bad link for a movie that does exist, it will throw an error.
+Eg. typing "12 angry men" and "asdf" for the movie link.